What Is Off-the-Shelf Software?

 • Standardization: COTS applications come with predefined standards widely accepted in the industry.
 This can simplify training, increase user acceptance, and ease integration with other systems.

 • Frequent updates: Developers generally push out regular updates, ensuring your software is secure and optimized.
-Typically, off the shelf software updates are smoother and less problematic than for custom solutions.
+Typically, off-the-shelf software updates are smoother and less problematic than for custom solutions.

 • Underlying costs: While upfront prices are affordable, shrink-wrapped software can sometimes cost more over the long term.
 Underlying expenses include ongoing license fees, additional user charges, and integrations.
 Make sure you understand how pricing scales with the size of your team and any future projects.